voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

     :attr:`mask_path <fiftyone.core.labels.Segmentation.mask_path>` attribute,
     for efficiency.

+    Note that :attr:`mask_path <fiftyone.core.labels.Segmentation.mask_path>`
-    Note that you must provide the *absolute path* to the mask on disk in order to use the dataset from a different current working directory in the future.
+    must contain the **absolute path** to the mask on disk in order to use the dataset from different current working directories in the future.

 Segmentation masks can be stored in either of these formats: